kareniel/jonathandupre.com/content/blog/a-short-guide-to-hipaa.md

 1. **Covered Entities** - A health care provider who transmits any health information in electronic form.
 This would be users of your platform.
 2. **Business Associate** - An entity that provides services to, or performs certain functions involving the use or disclosure of PHI on your client's behalf.
 This is you, the apps you use, and your cloud service providers.
 3. **Subcontractors** - An entity to whom a business associate delegates a function, activity, or service.
-These are the vendors you work with.

 A covered entity may be a business associate of another covered entity.

-Covered entities and business associates have these responsibilities:
+You and your clients have these responsibilities:

 1. Provide records and compliance reports.
 2. Cooperate with complaint investigations and compliance reviews.
 3. Permit OCR to access anything required to help them figure out if you are compliant.
 This includes facilities, books, records, accounts, and other sources of information, including PHI.
 4. Ensure you implement and maintain the systems needed to safeguard PHI

-Business associates and subcontractors are liable for non-compliance with HIPAA.
+You and your subcontractors are liable for non-compliance with HIPAA.

-# Breach notification and complaints
+## What's the deal?

-**TLDR:** You have to be aware that a breach occured, and report it.
+**TLDR:** You have to be aware that a breach occured, and report it as soon as possible.
 Also, people can file a complaint against you, which the OCR can investigate as much as they want.
 Your clients also have obligations.
 It's in your best interest to educate them.

 Your clients must provide notification of the breach to affected individuals, the Secretary, and, in certain circumstances, to the media.